 - In-school suspension (ISS): A temporary removal from one or all classes and school activities.
 Students will be assigned to a room where their teachers, dean and counselor (if applicable) will work with them to reflect on their actions and assist them with their work.
 Students are expected to complete their class assignments during their suspension.
-Also, students serving suspension must complete a corrective action assignment associated with the infraction committed. - Out-of-school suspension (OSS): If school administrators decide that a student's behavior is serious enough, or that the student presents a danger to the community, he or she will be suspended out of school.
+Also, students serving suspension must complete a corrective action assignment associated with the infraction committed. - Out-of-school suspension (OSS): If school administrators determine that a student has willfully caused, attempted to cause, or threatened to cause bodily injury or emotional distress to another person at Washington Latin, he or she will be suspended out of school.
 A student who is suspended is excluded from all classes, school activities and from WLPCS property for the duration of the suspension.
-The number of days a student is suspended will most often increase with each additional suspension for that student. - Students who have been suspended shall not be eligible to participate in any school function for the duration of their suspension.
-The only exceptions that may be authorized by the Principal or her designee shall be for system-wide testing. - If the parent or guardian of a suspended student cannot be notified in person or by telephone, the student must remain at school until the end of the school day.
-A parent/guardian or responsible adult designee MUST pick up the suspended student from school. - The student and parent must attend a conference with an administrator before the student's return to class.
-The student has the responsibility to make up all missed work immediately upon returning to school.
+The number of days a student is suspended will most often increase with each additional suspension for that student. - In the case of either ISS or OSS, Latin will establish a plan for the student to continue his or her studies during the period of suspension.
+Students will be expected to complete assignments during the suspension.
+The OSS student will be responsible for submitting any work that could not be completed during the suspension immediately upon returning to school. - Parents/Guardians are essential partners in addressing the behavior issues that have led to the suspension, and Latin will strongly urge their participation, particularly at key points during the process.
+This includes: - If the parent or guardian of a suspended student cannot be notified in person or by telephone, the student must remain at school until the end of the school day.
+A parent/guardian or responsible adult designee MUST pick up the suspended student from school. - The school will arrange a return-to-school conference for the student (attendance is required) and a parent/guardian (attendance is very strongly urged) with an administrator before the student's return to class.